felix86-emu/site/_posts/2025-5-1-GPU-Trials.md

 The x86-64 registers are statically allocated to RISC-V registers.
 When entering the recompiled code we load them from memory, when we exit we store them in memory.

-Before, this would happen at the basic block level.
+Previously, this would happen at the basic block level.
 When a basic block is entered, the registers used in that basic block will be loaded from memory as they are needed, and at the end of the block we write everything to memory.
 However this approach brings up a couple problems:

 - When multiple blocks are linked together, there's multiple loads/stores that could've been otherwise avoided
 - When a signal happens, we don't know which registers are loaded with a correct value (which represents an x86-64 register), or with garbage

-The first problem is more of an assumption.
+The first problem is more of an *assumption*.
 One could assume that this would be expensive, however the alternative, which is loading/storing them in the dispatcher, could also be a performance bottleneck in scenarios where the dispatcher is hit often.

 The second problem is worse.
 To handle that issue in the past, we used to walk through the instructions from the start of the block until the PC at the time of the signal and decode the instructions.
 Any instructions modifying a statically allocated register would mean the register has an updated value that is not yet reflected in memory, and we need to pull it out of the `ucontext_t` struct.